Living With an Invisible Disability: What We All Need to Know

 An invisible disability is described by the Invisible Disabilities Association as “a physical, mental, or neurological condition that is not visible from the outside, yet can limit or challenge a person’s movements, senses or activities”.

-Conditions such as diabetes, asthma, migraine, chronic obstructive pulmonary disease (COPD) and chronic fatigue syndrome are all invisible disabilities – there are many others.
+Conditions such as diabetes, asthma, migraine, schizophrenia and chronic obstructive pulmonary disease (COPD) are all invisible disabilities – there are many others.

 Natasha Lipman suffers from Ehlers-Danlos syndrome (EDS), a connective tissue disorder causing frequent joint dislocations, pain, fatigue and gastric issues.
 She also has postural orthostatic tachycardia syndrome (PoTS), which affects her autonomic nervous system, and histamine intolerance, which can make her sick when eating.